GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

    For example, the Bradford assay should be compatible with RIPA lysis buffer but is not compatible with the CST Cell Lysis Buffer due to high amounts of Triton.

    See `Bradford Assay Documentation <https://geneseesci.com/shop-online/product-doc/18-442?doc_id=1>`_ for the full list of compatible reagents.

+   BAD has actually seen that neither RIPA or CST lysis buffer are compatible with Bradford assay without additional dilution, despite what the documentation says.

 Protocol
 --------